digital-blueprint/webapppassword/README.md

     - You need the download link to `webapppassword.tar.gz` from the GitLab release
 - The new version should then appear on the [WebAppPassword store page](https://apps.nextcloud.com/apps/webapppassword)

+## Example

+You can start a php server with `php -S localhost:8082` to see an example page on <http://localhost:8082/>.

+If you have started the docker container you can login to your Nextcloud container with `admin`/`admin` and receive a temporary app password for your user.

+Take a look at <index.html> for the source code of the page.

 ## References

 This Nextcloud application is used in the